Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/I2C/OLED Display.rst

 |image03|

-If the address doesn't work for you, you can run I2CScanner to find the OLED address by navigating to "File" -> "Examples" -> "AmebaWire" -> "I2CScanner".
+If the address doesn't work for you, you can run I2CScanner to find the OLED address by navigating to :guilabel:`File -> Examples -> AmebaWire -> I2CScanner`

 |image04|

 Compile and upload to Ameba, then press the reset button.

 First, Realtek logo will be shown, followed by shapes, text, and animations.
 Some examples are shown below.

 |image05|